 You probably already have Netflix

-Let’s be real, you probably are already paying for Netflix.
+You probably are already paying for Netflix.
 And there are plenty of reasons to stay.
-You need to know whether the next season of Stranger Things will venture to the Soviet union or see how The Crown handles the Princess Diana years or are hoping that maybe El Camino isn’t the only Breaking Bad movie that will find its way to the streaming service.
+You need to know whether the next season of Stranger Things will venture to the Soviet union or see how The Crown handles the Princess Diana years.
 You’re already hooked, and it’s going to take a really compelling bundle of shows to un-hook you.

 The library is massive

-Even if Netflix were to lose all of its licensed content, the company has prepared by building a huge catalogue of original shows and movies.
+Even if Netflix were to lose all of its licensed content, the company has prepared for that eventuality by building a huge catalogue of original shows and movies.
 Plus, now that they’ve poached just about every big name in TV from the floundering networks, including Ryan Murphy and Shonda Rhimes, they’ve essentially replaced the networks as the key provider of television content.
+Now, Netflix is gunning for Oscar domination.
+In 2020 alone, they will release movies from Spike Lee, David Fincher, Ron Howard and Aaron Sorkin.

 The best bang for your buck